OpulentiaAI/spark-scout/TESTING_INSTRUCTIONS.md

-# Testing Instructions for Sparka Features
+# Testing Instructions for Opulent OS Features

-This document provides comprehensive testing instructions for all major features in the Sparka chat application.
+This document provides comprehensive testing instructions for all major features in the Opulent OS chat application.

 ## Prerequisites